ffuenf/Ffuenf_DevTools/README.md

 The following versions are supported and tested:

-* Magento Community Edition 1.9.3.7
-* Magento Community Edition 1.9.2.4
-* Magento Community Edition 1.9.1.1
+* Magento Community Edition 1.9.3.10

 Other versions are assumed to work.